-With research from 17 different legal systems, the project will analyse and compare best practices from those jurisdictions and provide recommendations to relevant stakeholders in order to facilitate continuous improvement in the implementation of climate change law.
+The project analyses and compares best practices from 17 jurisdictions and will provide recommendations to relevant stakeholders in order to facilitate continuous improvement in the implementation of climate change law.
 The toolbox will contain an inventory of substantive and procedural provisions relevant to climate change cases, to be used as legal models by policymakers and legal practitioners.
 It will also act as an authoritative reference point for judges and other adjudicators, leading to more consistent and informed climate change litigation decisions.
-The ultimate aim of the project is to support and quicken global carbon reduction and the transition to net zero.
+Ultimately, the project will support and quicken global carbon reduction and the transition to net zero.

 More than 2000 climate change litigation cases have been filed globally.
 Whilst the majority of these cases have been filed against States, climate change-related cases have also been filed against private actors, mostly fossil fuel and cement companies, major greenhouse gas emitters.
 Whilst there is a growing body of work analysing climate litigation from a comparative perspective, analysis of the peculiarities of cases involving corporate players has yet to receive the same rigorous analysis as those cases against states.

 Our project, Global Perspectives on Corporate Climate Legal Tactics will provide a repository of the most effective best practices worldwide in terms of substantive and procedural legal tools.
 It will offer a legal Toolbox for national and international legislators, and an inspiration for corporate actors to raise their climate-related ambitions.

 The project team and its network of rapporteurs representing 17 jurisdictions will provide a mapping and comparative analysis of existing cases and will analyse the causes of actions, procedures, and remedies used.